abbylute/pySnowClim/docs/model_description.rst

 **Physical Limitations**:

-- Single-layer snowpack (no internal temperature gradients)
+- Single-layer snowpack with separate surface and pack temperatures (but no internal temperature gradients)
-- No explicit snow grain evolution or metamorphism
+- No explicit snow grain evolution
-- Simplified treatment of snow-vegetation interactions
+- Vegetation not included
 - Ground heat flux assumed constant

-**Technical Limitations**:

-- Requires complete meteorological forcing datasets
-- No built-in downscaling or gap-filling capabilities
+- No snow redistribution via gravity or wind
-- Output storage can be large for long simulations over large domains

 For comprehensive scientific background, algorithm details, and validation results, please refer to the original SnowClim publication `(Lute et al., 2022) <https://doi.org/10.5194/gmd-15-5045-2022>`_.